Darbeshpur

-Darbeshpur or Derbeshpur is a village located in Purba Bardhaman district in West West Bengal, India.
+Darbeshpur or Derbeshpur is a village located in Purba Bardhaman district in West Bengal, India.
 Its correct pronunciation in English is "Darveshpur".

-Location

 It is located in Raina II block in Purba Bardhaman district in West West Bengal, India.

-Meaning of the name

-Darbeshpur was founded Durvesh of title.
-In Bengali it means Costfull (Dami).

 Demographics

 Bengali is the most used language here followed by Hindi and Santali.

-100% Population is Hindu Religion as the majority in the region.

 Food

 Rasgulla is most popular sweet in this region.

 Climate

 The Köppen Climate Classification sub-type for this climate is "Aw" (tropical savanna climate).